R300-AI/MTK-genio-demo/README.md

   ```

 ### NeuronRT Benchmarks
-  NeuronRT is a runtime library for neural network inference.
   You can use the following command to preliminarily test the computation speed of your model on MDLA.
   ```bash
   $ python neuronrt_benchmark.py --tflite ./models/yolov8n_float32.tflite --iteration 10
   ```
 ### ArmNN Benchmarks
-  ArmNN is a neural network inference library optimized for Arm CPUs and GPUs.
   You can use the following command to test the computation speed of your model on Cortex-A(device=`CpuAcc`) or Mali-G(device=`GpuAcc`).
   ```bash
   $ python armnn_benchmark.py --tflite ./models/yolov8n_float32.tflite --device GpuAcc --iteration 10
   ```